- Conversations with Kaufusi, 311, and Customer Service preparations for COVID-19 - March 16

 - Telecommuting: If possible, employees should telecommute for the next 2 weeks.

 - Part-time: It is the City’s intent to keep part-time employees actively employed during facility closures, provided there is work available.
 Part-time employees may be assigned special projects or assigned to work in other areas.
-Each department head is responsible to assess their operations and determine an appropriate level of part-time staffing.
+Each department head is responsible to assess their operations and determine an appropriate level of part-time staffng.

-- Emergency Pandemic Leave: This special policy is designed to minimize the spread of Covid-19 by employees who may have an elevated risk of already being exposed to the virus.
+- Emergency Pandemic Leave: This special policy is designed to minimize the spread of Covid-19 by employees who may have an elevated risk of already being exposed to the virus

-ENCOURAGE CALM PREPAREDNESS
+Step 4: ENCOURAGE CALM PREPAREDNESS

 Practice calm concern for not only ourselves and those in our immediate influence, but also our neighbors and our community.
 Our adherence to the best practices and safety precautions is necessary to ensure we all remain as healthy as possible.
 Emergencies can bring out the best and worst in people--let's ensure the COVID-19 emergency brings out the best.
 That is the Utah way.
 Ideas include: